 The reasons why your dog may be chewing on everything can vary on several factors.
 For instance, a puppy that’s teething will tend to chew a lot more than an adult dog, in order to soothe their gums.
 On the other hand, dogs tend to explore the world through their mouths and noses, so chewing on things isn’t completely abnormal to them.

 To curb this behavior make sure your dog has appropriate chew toys to munch on.
 If you see your doggo chew away on something they shouldn’t, replace it with a toy and then praise them when they start chewing on the correct item.
+Or integrate more activities by running with them using a hands-free leash to drain their energy.

 You might not think this is bad behavior, but actually it is one of the easiest ways for your dog to become obese.
 Canine obesity is a real concern and could jeopardize your pet’s life, so make sure you keep your doggo in tip-top shape and do not reward begging (yes, even though you really can’t resist his/her puppy eyes).